A computational framework for human values: A Formal Model for Value Representation

+Next, Equation~\ref{eq:p3Sat} defines the satisfaction of property $p_3$ similarly by formally stating that the degree of satisfaction of $p_3$ is the actual difference between the uniform distribution $U$ and the distribution of tasks over volunteers $D$, normalised to the range [-1,1].

-where $\Delta=difference(D,U)$ represents the difference between the distribution of tasks over volunteers ($D$) and the uniform distribution ($U$), and $\max \Delta$ is the maximum possible value for $\Delta$.
-The range of $\Delta$, whether we use the earth mover's distance or the Kullback–Leibler divergence, is $[0,\infty)$, but a maximum value must be selected for our equations.
-Again, we argue that $\max \Delta$ is domain-specific, and a maximum number must be selected for each given scenario.
+where $\Delta=$ \emph{difference} $(D,U)$ represents the difference between the distribution of tasks over volunteers ($D$) and the uniform distribution ($U$), and $\max \Delta$ is the maximum possible value for $\Delta$.
+The range of $\Delta$ is $[0,\infty)$, but a maximum value must be selected for our equations.
+Again, we argue that $\max \Delta$ is domain dependent, and must be chosen for each scenario.
+Equation~\ref{eq:p3Sat} states that the degree of satisfaction of $p_3$ depends on how far is the difference $\Delta$ from $\epsilon$.
+The larger it is with respect to $\epsilon$, the higher the degree of dissatisfaction.
+The closer it is to $0$, the greater the degree of satisfaction.

-Equation~\ref{eq:p3Sat} states that the degree of satisfaction is computed by mapping the difference $\Delta$ to the range $[-1,1]$.
-When this difference is in the range $[0,\epsilon]$, then this gets inversely normalised to the range $[0,1]$ to describe a positive degree of satisfaction (where $0$ gets mapped to $1$ and $\epsilon$ gets mapped to $0$).
-And when the ratio is in the range $[\epsilon,\max \Delta]$, then this gets inversely normalised to the range $[-1,0]$ to describe a negative degree of satisfaction (where $\epsilon$ gets mapped to $0$ and $\max \Delta$ gets mapped to $-1$).

-In summary, the degree of satisfaction of $p_3$ depends on how far the difference $\Delta$ from $\epsilon$.
-The larger it is with respect to $\epsilon$, then the higher the degree of dissatisfaction.
-The closer it is to $0$ then the larger the degree of satisfaction.

-Now say a mutual aid community $e$ has norms that motivate people to volunteer more through the use of badges, as well as regimented norms that ensure tasks are spread as equally as possible over volunteers.
-We assume the regimented norm results in a very high degree of satisfaction for $p_3$, whereas the norm motivating volunteering results in a mediocre yet positive degree of satisfaction for $p_1$:
+Now, say a mutual aid community $e$ provides incentives that motivate people to volunteer, and has norms that ensure tasks are spread as equally as possible over volunteers.
+Say the regimented norms result in a high degree of satisfaction for $p_3$, whereas the incentives result in a mediocre degree of satisfaction for $p_1$:

 And say the importance of $p_1$ is set to be twice that of $p_2$: